mwpreston/rubrik-roxie-plugin-for-errbot/docs/quick-start.md

 ## Creating new commands

 Creating new commands within the Rubrik Plugin for Errbot is as simple as creating a function within the `rubrik.py` file.
 The following will walk through a basic overview of how to create a new function.
-For more information and details, please see the [Errbot Devleopers Guide](https://errbot.readthedocs.io/en/latest/user_guide/plugin_development/).
+For more information and details, please see the [Errbot Developers Guide](https://errbot.readthedocs.io/en/latest/user_guide/plugin_development/).

 All new commands and functions should be placed in the `rubrik.py` file within the plugins/rubrik directory.
 Depending on whether the command will need to support arguments or not, it will follow one of the following formats: